-- This is the complete onboarding task flow for migrating mailboxes from IMAP systems to Office 365.
+This is the complete onboarding task flow for migrating mailboxes from IMAP systems to On-Premises Exchange.

 - There are many different versions of IMAP mail systems available.
 For this reason, we recommend running a trial migration on one or more mailbox(es) prior to the actual full migration project.

 Note: Once the trial migration completes, check on the folder structure at the Destination to ensure that the directory structure is as desired.
 KB004671

 - Test connectivity to the IMAP server by going here.
 Fill in the form, and click the Test button.

 - Export user list to a CSV file.

 - Administrator accounts with at least read rights can export a user list.

 - If you do not have an administrator account, you will need to ask your IMAP host to provide you with a complete user list, in CSV file format.

 - This CSV file will be used to bulk add users into your MigrationWiz mailbox project.